Vidhya-Natarajan/WindPowerGreenHydrogen/readme.md

 ### Watson Studio Steps

-upload WindForecast_hourly_2019Jul_2020Jun_shaped .csv as a data source Create a output data source with above Db2 instance
+1. Upload WindForecast_hourly_2019Jul_2020Jun_shaped .csv as a data source
+2. Create a output data source with above Db2 instance

-Import the wind_power_SPSS_flow.str in watson studio SPSS modeller
+3. Import the wind_power_SPSS_flow.str in watson studio SPSS modeller

-Run the flow and
+4. Run the flow and verify the db2 table

 ### React-app & server steps

 Install all the npm packages.
 Go into the react-app and server project folder and type the following command to install all npm packages

 ```
-npm install
+1. npm install

-Update the db2 connection string based on Db2 credentials in /server/server.js
+2. Update the db2 connection string based on Db2 credentials in /server/server.js

-In order to run the application Type the following command
+3. In order to run the application Type the following command
-1. Run Server locally -
+  Run Server locally -
 node server.js

-2. Run react app locally -
+ Run react app locally -
 npm start
 The Application Runs on localhost:3000

-3. build
+5. build

 npm run-script compile-sass